-This article provides a picture of the international trade in goods between the European Union (EU) and its Western Balkan partners (Albania, Bosnia and Herzegovina, Serbia, Montenegro, the former Yugoslav Republic of Macedonia and Kosovo).
+This article provides a picture of the international trade in goods between the European Union (EU) and its Western Balkan partners (Albania, Bosnia and Herzegovina, Serbia, Montenegro, North Macedonia and Kosovo).
 It analyses the type of goods exchanged between them and the shares of each EU Member State in those exchanges.

 - The EU is the main trading partner for the Western Balkan countries, both in imports and in exports.

 - The EU has a continuous trade surplus with the Western Balkan countries which was EUR 9 billion in 2018.

 - Manufactured goods are the most traded products with the Western Balkan countries.

 - Serbia is the EU's largest export partner among Western Balkan countries, followed by Bosnia-Herzegovina, North Macedonia, Albania, Montenegro and Kosovo.

 - Serbia is also the EU's largest import partner among Western Balkan countries, followed by North Macedonia, Bosnia-Herzegovina, Albania, Montenegro and Kosovo.

 - In absolute terms, Germany is the largest exporter to and importer from the Western Balkan countries.

 - Among the Member States, the Western Balkan countries are the most important export and import partner of Croatia when measured as a share of total extra-EU exports and imports.